-This exchange programme is offered every spring semester (Feb - Jul).
-It is open to exchange students from our partner universities enrolled in Computer Science, Business Informatics or related topics like Software Engineering, who wish to complete one semester at THM.
+This exchange programme is offered every spring semester (Feb - July).
+It is open to exchange students from our partner universities enrolled in Computer Science, Business Informatics or related topics such as Software Engineering and who wish to complete one semester at THM.

 The programme consists of

-- Intercultural Competencies (4 HpW, 6 ECTS, block module, offered by THM Business School)
+- Intercultural Competencies (4 HpW, 6 ECTS, block module, offered by the THM Business School)

 - German Language Spring Course (60 H, 3 ECTS, block module)

-- Business Informatics, English taught modules (14 HpW, 23 ECTS, see below)
+- Business Informatics, modules taught in English (14 HpW, 23 ECTS, see below)

-In addition to our English-taught modules you are also welcome to attend our German-taught classes in Business Informatics, provided you have good German language skills (level B1, CERF).
+In addition to our modules taught in English you are also welcome to attend our Business Informatics modules taught in German, provided you have good German language skills (level B1, CERF).

 The programme coordinator is